wpi-pw/acf-wpi/README.md

 This plugin uses namespaces following format:
 CompanyName\PluginName\Folder

-It starts with namespace ACF\ACFPLUS autoloading the lib folder;
+It starts with namespace ACF\ACFWPI autoloading the lib folder;

-Before composer install -> do a find and replace in all folders for ACFPLUS.
+Before composer install -> do a find and replace in all folders for ACFWPI.
 Replace with your plugin name.

 == Commands ==